Hiking Hotspot: Tumamoc Hill in Tucson

 A few pics from my sunrise hike

 With an elevation gain of 800 feet, this is no easy hike.
-Although the road up is paved, it’s still quite a challenging workout even for the regular hiker.
-Thus, if you are looking to get in a nice invigorating cardio workout outside in a nice natural setting vs. inside on a boring treadmill, Tumanoc is a great alternative.
+Although the road up is paved, it’s still quite a challenging workout even for the avid hiker.
+Thus, if you are looking to get in a nice invigorating cardio workout outside in a nice natural setting vs. inside on a boring treadmill, Tumamoc is a great alternative.
 Just be prepared for an intense workout!

 How to survive the desert heat